ASO92/DRL_p1_navigation_Udacity/Report.md

 You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](C:\Users\rovaa\github\DRL_p1_navigation_Udacity\agent.py#L65) in `agent.py` of the source code.

+#### Deep Q-Network (DQN)
+With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
+Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

+The neural network architecture used for this project can be found [here](C:\Users\rovaa\github\DRL_p1_navigation_Udacity\model.py#L5) in the `model.py` file of the source code.
+The network contains three fully connected layers with 64, 64, and 4 nodes respectively.
+Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.

+As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.

 ##### Algorithm implementation